 b.
 Goals, Objectives, and Performance Measures.
-Applicants should describe the goals of the proposed program and identify its objectives.
+Applicants should describe the goals of the proposed program and identify its objectives as detailed on pages 5-7.
 When formulating the program's goals and objectives, applicants should be cognizant of the performance measures that OJJDP will require successful applicants to provide.